layzacs/TL-WR840n_Openwrt/README.md

 ![Logo OpenWrt](https://imgs.unisec.com.br/docs/openwrt/openwrtlogo.png)

 OpenWrt is an open-source project that basically gives a device from [this list](https://openwrt.org/toh/start) (normally routers) the possibility to run a very small linux distribution.
 Why?
 Because it's easier to set up configuration when you know what you're dealing with, and people usually knows how to do stuff with linux.
-For this specifi case, we needed to configure dozens of routers and the easiet way was with Ansible.
-For that, we needed to access the router through SSH on WAN.
+For this specific case, we needed to configure dozens of routers and the easiest way was to do so with Ansible.
+For that, we needed to access the device through SSH on WAN.

 ## História